 We now give additional technical details about the fitting (step 2) and the astrophysical constraints (step 3).
 Our final results, including a set of RMFTs that meet all our criteria, are presented in Sec.~\ref{sec:results}.

-\underline{Step 2: Fitting to nuclear matter properties}.\\[0.4ex] We fit to the following nuclear matter data:\\ (a) the binding energy of isospin-symmetric matter in the range of densities $(0.8\nsat, 1.4\nsat)$.
-We use 12 sample points in this range, at which we evaluate the binding energy using the standard empirical power series around saturation density
+\underline{Step 2: Fitting to nuclear matter properties}.\\[0.4ex] We fit to the following nuclear matter data:

+(a) The binding energy of isospin-symmetric matter in the range of densities $(0.8\nsat, 1.4\nsat)$.
+We use 12 sample points in this range, at which we evaluate the binding energy using the standard empirical power series around saturation density,